CentOS/docs/README.md

 **NOTE: AsciiDoc "new style" is still a conceptual work in progress, the directory structure is just a placeholder.**

+Currently you can use asciidoctor (packaged as rubygem-asciidoctor) to preview the asciidoc content.
+To do so, first run **asciidoctor master.adoc** in the `asciidoc/7/install-guide/` directory, and then use your browser to open `master.html` which will appear in the same directory.

 ## Contributions

 ### Design and cleanup proposals